Metric uniformization of morphisms of Berkovich curves: Radial morphisms between open discs

 \subsubsection{Nice compact curves}

 For shortness, a {\em nice compact curve} means a compact connected separated quasi-smooth strictly $k$-analytic curve throughout this paper.
-For technical convenience, we include the connectedness assumption; but it can be removed in our main results just by working separately with the connected components.
+Recall that a curve $X$ is quasi-smooth if it is smooth at all points of type 1, but it may have a boundary.
+For technical convenience, we include the connectedness assumption, but it can be removed in our main results just by working separately with the connected components.